rifset/katla-with-information-theory/README.md

 h(x)=-\log_{2}(0.05209)=4.26\ bits
 $$

 The information we got from this specific pattern is 4.26 bits, and this pattern is just one of all 243 possible patterns.
-To get the expected or average amount of information, we must first calculate the possibility of each pattern.
+To get the expected or average amount of information, we must first calculate the possibility of each patterns.

 | Pattern | # word | Probability | Information amount |
 | --- | --- | --- | --- |